ndlib/rof/README.md

 [![Gem Version](https://badge.fury.io/rb/rof.png)](http://badge.fury.io/rb/rof)

-This is a pilot project to produce an intermediate data format that is simple to do a bulk ingest into the Fedora Commons repository software.
+This is a pilot project to produce an intermediate data format that makes the bulk ingest of data into the Fedora Commons repository software simple.
 While the goal is to provide as simple of a format as possible, some affordances are made for defining standard datastreams used by Hydra project front-ends, such as the `rightsMetadata` datastream.